 What does that have to do with money?
 Well, thankfulness is a character issue.
 It characterizes all of your life or none of it.
 It is easier to start with appreciating people and praising God for His many blessings.
 This will spill over into our financial realms.
 You will find yourself saying, "Thank you, Lord, for money to pay the bills," rather than "I'm so upset that we can't take a vacation this year."

-Thankfulness Brings Blessings!
+Thankfulness Brings Blessings

 Why is thankfulness in our finances so important?
 Thankfulness leads to contentment, allowing you to practice delayed gratification, the secret of financial success.
 If we are content, we don't need to spend money on ourselves, freeing up our money to be invested and used for noble purposes.